 Sephora Dry Shampoo was a slight disappointment, good – but nothing extraordinary, as I normally like the products from their own brand.
 A big plus for the small container that easily gets into a weekend holdall.

 I have also tried Dr. Hauschka Body Silk, which almost like a version of baby powder, it is very gentle and of course non aerosol which creates a bit of a mess the first time you are using it.
 Since it is more expensive and hard to portion your use – you might ending up with half the amount on the carpet I believe this is a no go if you are not a very dedicated Dr Hauschka fan or experienced with non-aerosol sprays.

 I am the type of girl that always checks the bath amenities when entering a fancy hotel room, but hand on heart, I rarely use the little cute shampoo and conditioner as I tend to stick to my carried along dry travel shampoo.

 Don’t forget that to receive good results when stretching your time between the wash basin and dry shampoo session you need a high quality hairbrush.
 I use a hairbrush from Mason Pearson.
 Indeed, it is a really expensive hairbrush but it is a good investment for your 2-minute dry hair wash session!
 It works wonders and brushes out all the small elements of the shampoo.
 Voila – you are ready to go!

 Thank you for your dry shampoo reviews Malin!
 Don’t forget to check out Haute Compass for the best spa reviews and pampering experiences.

-Author: Contributed by MalinLundberg Müller, keen traveller and founder of the luxury online travel guide Haute Compass with more then 1,000 recommendations to hotels, restaurants, bars and shops.
+Author: Contributed by MalinLundberg Müller, keen traveller and founder of the luxury online travel guide Haute Compass with more than 1,000 recommendations to hotels, restaurants, bars and shops.